Wesleyan University: Literary, media, and cultural references

 The 1963 comedic novel, Night and Silence Who is Here?, by novelist Pamela Hansford Johnson, is thought by many literary critics to be patterned humorously after Wesleyan's Institute for Advanced Studies (now the Center for the Humanities); the main characters comprise and parallel the cast of Shakespeare's Midsummer Night's Dream.
 The Eclectic Society, a play that premiered on 27 January 2010 at the Walnut Street Theatre is based upon the Eclectic Society at the university during the early 1960s.
 In the 2012 novel Dream School, by novelist Blake Nelson, the protagonist attends an eastern liberal arts college, Wellington College, modeled on Wesleyan.

-Characters in several television series have been portrayed as Wesleyan students or graduates.
-They include 30 Rock, As the World Turns, How I Met Your Mother (characters Ted Mosby, Marshall Eriksen, Lily Aldrin), Buffy the Vampire Slayer, The West Wing, BoJack Horseman, and M*A*S*H.

 The 1994 cult comedy film PCU was based on (and filmed in part at) Wesleyan, the alma mater of the screenplay's two writers, Adam Leff and Zak Penn, and represents "an exaggerated view of contemporary college life...." centering on a fictionalized version of the Eclectic Society, known in the film as "The Pit."

 In the autumn of 2010, the Pulitzer prize-winning comic strip Doonesbury by Garry Trudeau featured the university in a series of daily strips.

 In 2015, Rolling Stone published a long form feature on Wesleyan's drug culture titled "Inside the Wesleyan Molly Bust", where dozens of students overdosed on tainted ecstasy, leading to the expulsion of five students.

 Notable alumni and faculty

+Wesleyan alumni have received external fellowships, including Fulbright, Goldwater, Marshall, Rhodes, Truman, and Watson.
+For the years 2007 through 2011, a total of 42 Wesleyan students and alumni received scholarships under the Fulbright program.
+The university has had at least 87 Watson Fellows since the inception of the program in 1968.

 Former Wesleyan faculty and affiliates V. S. Naipaul, Woodrow Wilson, and T. S. Eliot have been awarded Nobel Prizes.
-Gary Yohe, current professor of economics, won a 2007 Nobel Peace Prize.
 Satoshi Omura, Max Tishler Professor of Chemistry, was awarded the 2015 Nobel Prize for Medicine.
 Former faculty and affiliates Richard Wilbur, Mark Strand, and Donald Hall were United States Poets Laureate.
 Composers John Cage and Steve Lehman were both affiliated with the university.
+Musician Anthony Braxton was an educator and chairman of music at the university for over 20 years, he's received many awards for his career in music.
+Television notables include writers and co-creators of How I Met Your Mother, Craig Thomas and Carter Bays.
 Film notables include Joss Whedon, a producer, director, screenwriter, comic book writer, and composer; Lin-Manuel Miranda, the creator of Hamilton, won a Pulitzer Prize, three Grammy Awards, two Emmy Awards, a MacArthur Fellowship, and three Tony Awards; Mike White, a filmmaker and creator of the award-winning show The White Lotus; and Michael Bay, film producer and director.
+Tierney Sutton is a multiple Grammy-nominated jazz singer.
+Founding members of the band MGMT met and started the band their freshman year.